-source and a leave the second to approach throughout the source.
-They were sounded as some only boys, began to spread throughout the country.
-They were considered a special class of 3, because, although they were young and small in 4, they did a hard and tiring job.
-As stories about them circulated, newspapers started to spread their 5 and built them up to the level of 6. heroes.
-Much was expected of the riders, both in terms of their 7. and in their personal life.
-In fact, riders were required to take the following oath: "I [name], do hereby swear, before the Great and Living God, that during my engagement, and while I am an 8 of Russell, Majors & Waddell, I will, under no circumstances, use profane 9; that I will drink no intoxicating liquors; that I will not quarrel or 10. direct all my acts as to win the confidence of my 11 Those who seriously violated this oath could expect to lose their 12 and the back pay.
+Soon after the start of the 1 , the fame of the young 2 , some only boys, began to spread throughout the country.
+They were considered a special class of 3 , because, although they were young and small in 4, they did a hard and tiring job.
+As stories about them circulated, newspapers started to spread their 5 and built them up to the level of 6 Much was expected of the riders, both in terms of their 7 and in their personal life.
+In fact, riders were required to take the following oath: "I [name], do hereby swear, before the Great and Living God, that during my engagement, and while I am an 8 of Russell, Majors & Waddell, I will, under no circumstances, use profane 9; that I will drink no intoxicating liquors; that I will not quarrel or 10 direct all my acts as to win the confidence of my 11 Those who seriously violated this oath could expect to lose their 12 and the back pay.
 This is not to say that the Pony Express riders were 13 , but in most cases they were devoted to their task and proved their loyalty.
-Among the best known of the riders was William or Buffalo Bill Cody, whose adventures are among the most exciting in the story of the 14service: he rode a 22-hour ride in Wyoming from Red Butte Station to Pacific Springs and back, a 15 of 480 km.
-There were also dramatic accounts of Cody's heroic escapes from 16 and highwaymen, though some of his stories were the creations of 17and publicity agents.
+Among the best known of the riders was William or Buffalo Bill Cody, whose adventures are among the most exciting in the story of the 14 service: he rode a 22-hour ride in Wyoming from Red Butte Station to Pacific Springs and back, a 15 of 480 km.
+There were also dramatic accounts of Cody's heroic escapes from 16 and highwaymen, though some of his stories were the creations of 17 and publicity agents.